mobillium/iOS-Guidelines/project-folder-structure.md

 <details>

-Scenes should be divided into modules.
+Scenes should be divided into modules and modules should be under the **Scenes** folder.
 If a scene has flow for more than one scene it should be seperated to another folder.

 ```text
 ├── ProjectFolder